sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-creation/fiori-ios-scpms-custom-app-creation.md

 This references the `FUIContactCell` of the table view, and binds its properties to the current entity referenced by variable `customer`.

-If you now build and run your app, it will now present the Sample OData service's **Customer** entities using the Fiori Contact Cell:
+If you now build and run your app, it will now present the Sample OData service's **Customer** entities using the SAP Fiori Contact Cell:

 ![Add Table View Controller](fiori-ios-scpms-custom-app-creation-30.png)